9icenero/LITA_Class_Documentation/README.md

 ### Conclusion/Recommendation
 ---
-At the end of this data analysis, it was determined that
+At the end of this data analysis, it was determined that;
+- Hero has a product has the highest sales in the year 2019.
+- Grand malt has the least sales.

+### Recommendation
+More advert should be done for Grand malt inorder to boost sales.
+Also a feedback form should be given to customers to rate the products taste,price etc. This will help improve the products.